-3) Earnings distribution
+2) Earnings distribution

-Earnings distribution for 2018 and 2017 was approved by the meeting of shareholders, for the years ended December 31, 2019 and 2018, the cash dividends to shareholders were \$10 and \$5 per share, respectively, and the distributions of capital surplus as cash dividends were \$0 and \$1 per share, respectively.
-Related information would be available at the Market Observation Post System website.
+For the appropriations of earnings for 2019 and 2018, the amounts of cash dividends to be distributed were \$13 and \$10 per share in 2020 and 2019, respectively.
+The related information would be available at the Market Observation Post System website.